Moving to Kamakura, Japan

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Kamakura, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a traditional Japanese house to a modern apartment.
 Next, you should research the different neighborhoods in Kamakura to find one that suits your lifestyle and preferences.
 Some areas may be closer to the beach, while others are near the city center or have easy access to public transportation.
 Once you have a general idea of where you'd like to live, you can start looking for available properties.
 Websites like Suumo, Homes, and Athome are popular real estate websites in Japan that list rental properties.
 These websites allow you to filter by location, price, size, and other features.
 You can also visit real estate agencies in Kamakura.
 Agents can provide you with information about available properties and arrange viewings.
 They can also help you understand the terms of the lease and guide you through the process of signing a contract.
 Keep in mind that renting a property in Japan often involves paying several upfront costs, such as a deposit, key money, and agency fees.
 If you're planning to stay in Kamakura for a short period, you might consider staying in a guest house or a serviced apartment.
 Websites like Airbnb and Booking.com list these types of accommodations.
 Finally, once you've found a place you like, you'll need to sign a lease and arrange for utilities and internet service.
-It's also a good idea to familiarize yourself with the rules and regulations of your new home, as Japanese rental properties often have strict rules about noise, garbage disposal, and other aspects of daily life," said one expat in Kamakura.
+It's also a good idea to familiarize yourself with the rules and regulations of your new home, as Japanese rental properties often have strict rules about noise, garbage disposal, and other aspects of daily life," remarked one expat who made the move to Kamakura.

 What is a typical expat home or apartment like in Kamakura?

 "A typical expat home or apartment in Kamakura, is often a blend of traditional Japanese aesthetics and modern conveniences.
 The homes are usually located in quiet, residential areas, close to public transportation for easy commuting.
 The apartments are often compact, reflecting the efficient use of space common in Japan, but are designed with a keen eye for detail and comfort.
 The living room might feature tatami mat flooring, a traditional Japanese feature, and shoji screens for doors and windows, allowing for natural light to filter through.
 The kitchen is typically small but functional, equipped with modern appliances.
 The bathroom often includes a high-tech toilet and a deep soaking tub, another common feature in Japanese homes.
 Bedrooms in these homes usually have futon beds that can be folded and stored away during the day to maximize space.
 Some homes might also have a small balcony or a tiny garden, offering a little outdoor space.
 Despite the compact size, these homes are designed to be comfortable and efficient, with storage solutions cleverly integrated into the design.
 The decor is typically minimalist, with a focus on natural materials and a neutral color palette.
 In terms of location, many expats choose homes close to the beach or near the city's many temples and shrines, allowing them to fully enjoy the natural beauty and rich history of Kamakura.
-Despite being a popular tourist destination, Kamakura maintains a peaceful, laid-back atmosphere, making it an attractive place for expats seeking a balance between city life and a more relaxed pace," remarked one expat in Kamakura, Japan.
+Despite being a popular tourist destination, Kamakura maintains a peaceful, laid-back atmosphere, making it an attractive place for expats seeking a balance between city life and a more relaxed pace," said one expat who made the move to Kamakura.

 What is the average cost of housing in Kamakura?